What does no win no fee actually mean?

 There are different factors which can affect the cost of legal services in a no win no fee matter.
 Some of these include:

-Under section 308 Legal Profession Act 2007 (Qld) a lawyer is required to provide a client with an estimate of the total legal costs (or a range of the total legal costs) for a matter.
+The law firm is required to provide the client with an estimate of the total legal costs (or a range of the total legal costs) for a matter, in the costs agreement.
 If there is a change in the estimate, the lawyer is required to provide an update about that change.

 What is the 50/50 rule in personal injury law in Qld?